datarobot/datarobot-user-models/public_dropin_notebook_environments/r_notebook/README.md

 ## Supported Libraries

-This environment has been built for R and supported libraries.
+This environment has been built for R and includes commonly used OSS machine learning and data science R packages.
 For specific version information, see [requirements](requirements.txt).

 ## Instructions